#Original

 • Food Court and Cafe: Places to chat with peers while eating pizza, hamburgers, etc. (A place to escape the strict etiquette of the academy mess hall).

 • Game Room and Lounge: Billiard tables, ping pong tables, large TVs for relaxation.
-Here, they might play billiards against rival squadrons or engage in a battle of wits.
+Here, they might play betting billiards against rival squadrons or engage in power struggles.

-Auditorium and Lecture Hall: Lectures by external VIPs or band performances by cadets.
+Auditorium and Hall: Lectures by guest speakers or band performances by cadets.

-• Happy Hour: On weekends or special anniversaries, only for upperclassmen (Firsties, 2-Degs), a social party with light beer or drinks.]
+• Happy Hour: On weekends or special holidays, only for upperclassmen (Firsties, 2-Degs), a social party with light beer or drinks.]

 Creator's comments